 CUET PG Agriculture Science Syllabus will soon be released by NTA on CUET PG official website after the release of the exam notification.
 Candidates preparing to do their master's degree programme in Agricultural Science can go through the detailed CUET PG Agriculture syllabus mentioned on this page.
 Read this Shiksha article to learn about the MSc Agriculture syllabus, eligibility criteria and exam pattern.

-CUET PG Agriculture Science Syllabus 2025: Candidates who are preparing for CUET PG exam must know that National Testing Agency (NTA) releases CUET PG syllabus for all domain subjects on its official website nta.ac.in or cuet.nta.nic.in.
-The aspirants who are looking to apply for Agriculture Science related programme can check the official page of NTA to check the syllabus of the CUET PG exam for all subjects.
+CUET PG Agriculture Science Syllabus 2025: Candidates who are preparing for CUET PG exam must know that the National Testing Agency (NTA) releases the CUET PG syllabus for all domain subjects on its official website nta.ac.in or cuet.nta.nic.in.
+The aspirants who are looking to apply for Agriculture Science-related programme can check the official page of NTA to check the syllabus of the CUET PG exam for all subjects.
 CUET PG Agriculture Science Syllabus can be found in the syllabus section under the science stream.
 Agricultural Science (SCQP01) is divided into 10 broad categories.
 To clear the CUET PG Agriculture Science exam, aspirants need to answer a total of 75 questions that are designed based on the Agriculture Science domain knowledge.

 Explore colleges based on CUET-PG